SC.7.P.11.3

 Family on the Go:

-The main problem students will need to rank the best hybrid car for the family to buy which shows the most fuel efficient, highest safety rating, best price, and most comfortable car for a family of four.
+In this Model-Eliciting Activity (MEA), students will need to rank the best hybrid car for the family to buy which shows the most fuel efficient, highest safety rating, best price, and most comfortable car for a family of four.
 The family is interested in a hybrid.
 Students will then be asked to look over their finding and evaluation checklist and change the four passenger vehicle to an SUV in order to fit grandma and grandpa that will soon be moving in.
 The students will be given new data set that includes all SUV's currently on the market.
 They will use the ranking formula they devised to figure out the best SUV for the family.
 Next, they write a letter to the family explaining their findings and the reasons for their choice.

 Spread the Sunshine MEA:

-In this MEA, the sun is asking students to provide an advertisement explaining how the sun's energy is used to provide energy every second of every day.
+In this Model-Eliciting Activity (MEA), the sun is asking students to provide an advertisement explaining how the sun's energy is used to provide energy every second of every day.
 Students are asked to provide many examples of how solar energy is transformed into electrical, thermal, and other types of energy.
 Students are then asked to develop a presentation for the media outlet of their choosing.
 This MEA can be scaled down for differentiation, or used as is for a challenge to engage students in a rigorous fun activity.

 Original Student Tutorials Science - Grades K-8